APoodle/Pokemon-Team-Builder/README.md

 I am currently using this as an opportunity to learn React so that I can eventually make the stats viewer.

 ## Features
+V 0.2
+Was able to display a table, but how I set it up originally makes it hard to pull up the types...

 V 0.1
 Right now all you can do is select Pokémon...
 Only with the National Pokédex number...
 Up to Generation 4...
 This is very bare bones.